sciZer0/7/v/README.md

-On the Vote blockchain, a vote on each proposal lasts 30 days (6,480,000 slots, each Slot is 0.4 second).
+On the Vote blockchain, each vote on each proposal lasts 30 days (6,480,000 slots, each Slot is 0.4 second).

 And, there is a specific voting system: Competitive Quadratic Voting.